 The majority of Buildings are supplied with a factory base coat.
 The treatment used is only for protection during storage and it is recommended that you treat the building with a high quality preservative during assembly and thereafter annually.

-How much weight is the floor of my shed designed to take?
+How much weight is the floor of my wooden shed/workshop designed to take?

-The floors are designed for general domestic use, however should you wish to use your building for the storage of extremely heavy items or machinery it is recommended that you strengthen the floor.
+The floors of our wooden sheds are designed for general domestic use, however should you wish to use your building for the storage of extremely heavy items or machinery it is recommended that you strengthen the floor.
 This can be done by positioning additional bearers under the floor and covering the original floor surface with a solid sheet material such as OSB or Plywood.

 What sizes are shown on the website – Internal or External?